RodrigoNeves95/backend-challenge/README.md

 # Initial Approach (before implementation)

 Setup a fastAPI app to receive POST requests on :5000 and store necessary data in memory.
-Use prometheus_client to server metrics on port :9102/metrics.
+Use prometheus_client to serve metrics on port :9102/metrics.
 Use docker to serve everything together with port 5000 and 9102 exposed.

+# Final Approach

+The current implementation is described above.
+The only thing worth to add is we are using a middleware to register Prometheus metrics automatically and serve on ``/metrics``

+### How to run

+To deploy the microservice run `make deploy`.
+This will build a docker image and deploy it with ports `5000` and `9102` exposed.
+After that receiving JSON logs on ``:5000/logs`` and read metrics on ``:9102/metrics`` should be working.

+There is two files to make mock requests.
+This was used for development purposes and not a final goal.
+That being said if you want to use them, make sure that you have the necessary dependencies.

+`python mock_logs_request.py --number int --port int --host str`

+* `--number` Number of random IPs POST request to make
+* `--port`   Target Port.
+Default = 5000
+* `--host`   Target Host.
+Default = "localhost"

+`python mock_metrics_request.py int --port int --host str `
+* `--port`   Target Port.
+Default = 5000
+* `--host`   Target Host.
+Default = "localhost"

+### What is missing

+* Unit Tests
+* Benchmark